AshitaRathi/AskMeNow/README.md

 - Windows 10/11
 - .NET 8 SDK
-- (Optional) AWS account and Bedrock access if you want AI responses
+- AWS Bedrock access if you want AI responses
-- (Optional) Microphone for speech features
+- Microphone for speech features

 Step‑by‑step: